groue/GRMustache/guides/sample_code/number_formatting.md

     decimal: {{float}}
     {{/decimal_format}}

-...will render, on a French system:
+It will render, on a French system:

     raw: 0.5
     percent: 50%